slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - School fails in subjects like: how to build self confidence / how to be good with money / dating and relationships skills / confrontation skills / critical thinking / creative productivity.
 - Education leads toward a continuing self-discovery; training leads toward a final self-definition.
 - School rewards generalists, the world not so.
-- School's real study topic is obedience.
+- School’s real study topic is obedience.
 No one is going to give you the education you need to overthrow them.
 - Success is the worst teacher.
 - The biggest mistake anyone makes when studying a foreign language is that they do it little by little, not jumping into it head first.
-Language is not mathematics; one doen't need to learn it, one needs to get accustomed to it.
-It's not about logic or memory; It's about experience and skill.
+Language is not mathematics; one doen’t need to learn it, one needs to get accustomed to it.
+It’s not about logic or memory; It’s about experience and skill.

 > *"The strongest intellectual foundation is built upon science, math and philosophy, as they are the search for universal truths." (...)
 "Study math to understand physics.
 Study physics to understand chemistry.
 Study chemistry to understand biology.
 Study biology to understand psychology.
 Study psychology to understand economics.
 Study economics and philosophy to be free." (...)